OpenElectronicsLab/bos1.openelectronicslab.org/readme.md

     - Distributed storage via ceph running on VMs (using Rook?)
       - space reserved on each Boletus machine for this purpose
       - encryption at rest (via ceph?)
-    - Kubernetes running via distro (k3s?)
+    - Kubernetes running via distro (k3s?) in 7 VMs
+      - set up 3 controler vms and 4 worker vms
+      - Get routing working between vms
+      - install k3s on vms
+      - join up machines into cluster
+    - VIP from ToR switch to cluster (e.g: ha proxy)
+    - Distributed storage on cluster using Rook
     - Next cloud running in a way that will automatically recover (within 5 minutes is fine) from the failure of any boletus machine (e.g. by running in a container on kubernetes using shared ceph storage)